Ten Classroom

 OUR STUDENT TEACHERS

 While our student teachers were quite aware of my unorthodox theories, I encouraged them to learn as much as they could from their supervising teacher while in student teaching.
-If our theories collide, I encouraged student teachers to do what they felt would best result in a positive evaluation at the end by their supervising teacher.
+If our theories collided, I encouraged student teachers to do what they felt would best result in a positive evaluation at the end by their supervising teacher.
 Once they are in their own classrooms, they have more choices.
 Most often the student teachers who work hard at their preparation find that they can impress their supervising teacher with some "slight improvements".
 Many teachers after having a student teacher who has been particularly creative, cannot wait to have another one.

 DO I FOLLOW LOWENFELD?